mikemcbride/dotfiles/README.md

 - installed [starship](https://starship.rs) for managing our terminal prompt and set up a config for that
 - set up Neovim config
 - installed a few packages that I have aliases or functions for that will throw errors if you don't have them installed:
-  - [z](http://github.com/rupa/z) - super fast way to jump around files/folders
+  - [z](http://github.com/jethrokuan/z) - super fast way to jump around files/folders
   - [tree](http://brewformulas.org/tree) - linux `tree` command to show file structure
   - [trash-cli](http://github.com/sindresorhus/trash-cli) - a safer way to delete
-  - [n](https://github.com/tj/n) - for managing multiple versions of Node.js
+  - [fnm](https://github.com/Schniz/fnm) - for managing multiple versions of Node.js
-  - [rbenv](https://github.com/rbenv/rbenv) - for managing your Ruby versions/environment
+  - [rbenv](https://github.com/rbenv/fish-rbenv) - for managing your Ruby versions/environment
   - [diff-so-fancy](https://github.com/so-fancy/diff-so-fancy) - the fanciest diffs
 - installed some command line utilities:
-  - ripgrep - grep but like a million times better
+  - [ripgrep](https://github.com/BurntSushi/ripgrep) - grep but like a million times better
-  - bat - a `cat` clone with awesome features
+  - [bat](https://github.com/sharkdp/bat) - a `cat` clone with awesome features
-  - wget
+  - [wget](https://www.gnu.org/software/wget/) - better than curl for downloading resources from a url
 - installed some services commonly used in development:
-  - Docker
+  - docker
-  - RabbitMQ
+  - rabbitmq
-  - MongoDB
+  - mongo
 - installed a few desktop applications to make your life better:
   - Firefox
   - Brave browser
-  - iTerm
+  - iTerm2
   - [Raycast](https://raycast.com)
   - [Insomnia](https://insomnia.rest/) for testing REST calls
   - Slack